 Both blogging components are sufficient, so it is a draw.

 Shopify provides an official app for collecting email addresses and it isn't very complicated to use.
-Users are allowed to use third party integrations for other leading email marketing apps (e.g. MailChimp).
-This aspect of a website can be very important because of the need to communicate
+Users are allowed to use third-party integrations for other leading email marketing apps (e.g. MailChimp).
+This aspect of a website can be very important because of the need to communicate adequately with leads.

 Both platforms have this ability satisfactory done, so it is a draw.